 The final screen asks if Apple can get diagnostic data from your Apple TV, including your location.
 It’s totally up to you if you sign up to this, but you can’t complain if the Apple TV doesn’t improve in the way you want it to if you don’t allow it to send diagnostic information to Apple.

-You may notice it’s a little different to the Home Screen of the older Apple TV, if you are familiar with those models.
+You may notice it’s a little different to the Home Screen of older Apple TVs, if you are familiar with those models.

 So now is the time to have a look around the App Store for some apps to populate your Home Screen with.